open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 invoked, the shim collects metrics from the OpenCensus global state, converts the metrics to an OpenTelemetry metrics batch, and returns.

-To construct a shim, the caller MUST be able to provide the following:

-* A resource (optional) to attach to metrics batches.
-If not provided, the default resource is used.

 ### Requirements

 * This component MUST be an optional dependency.